Samarth1302/SE_backend/README.md

 Apollo server will be easy to interact with and perform GraphQL queries.

-If trying to addItem it must be an admin with relevant jwt token and the token should be sent as "Authorization" header with value of <your_JWT_TOKEN>
+If trying to addItem it must be an admin with relevant jwt token and the token should be sent as "Authorization" header with value = your_JWT_TOKEN

 Registered Users:-